When to Bring a Deal Coach Into a Live Opportunity

 Assigning an implementation owner

-Authorizing legal review
+Authorizing legal or security review

 Committing to a go-live date

-Recommending the investment to an executive committee
+Recommending the investment for executive approval

 2. The champion can’t carry the case internally